-For further information contact: Mr Holmes or any other teacher in the department.
+For further information contact: Ms Kingston or any other teacher in the department.

 A Media Studies GCSE is a good, solid introduction to this diverse industry.
-It is an excellent foundation for A Level Media Studies as well as a course that will develop students' analytical and production skills transferable to A Level Photography, Art and Product Design as well as A Level English Language.
+It is an excellent foundation for A Level Media Studies as well as a course that will develop students' analytical and production skills transferable to A Level Photography, Art and Product Design.

-According to the Office of National Statistics report, people with a degree in Media have the second highest employment rate in the UK.
+According to the Office of National Statistics 2013 report, people with a degree in Media have the second highest employment rate in the UK.

 You will develop your knowledge and understanding of print, broadcast and e-media products as well as the areas of marketing, advertising and promotion including the institutions that create, produce and monitor media texts.
 The course will build on some of the media work you will have already done in English at Key Stage 3.
 You will produce drafts, plans and fully realised pieces in print, moving image and e-media, analysing and evaluating your work.
-Media Studies students use computer editing programmes to create and edit products using Adobe Photoshop, Adobe InDesign, Premier Pro and Publisher.
-All students can borrow film and still image cameras to complete their NEA.
+Media Studies students use Apple Mac computers to create and edit products using Adobe Photoshop, Adobe InDesign, iMovie and Publisher.
+All students can borrow film and still image cameras to complete their coursework.